 eStar, FunPlus Phoenix stay atop LPL standings

-In the day's third match, Royal Never Give Up moved into night place with a 2-0 victory over JD Gaming.
+In the day's third match, Royal Never Give Up moved into ninth place with a 2-0 victory over JD Gaming.
 Week 4 continues Saturday with three matches:

 --LGD Gaming vs. Victory Five --Bilibili Gaming vs. Team WE